- probably a mom

 My mom later asked me about my date with this rich uneducated boy.
 I just answered to her that I tried a fancy doughnut for dessert, to which she quickly replied I was stupid for my poor dinner choices.
 My mom couldn't comprehend why money and status wasn't in my best interest.
 I couldn't really answer her why either, it was just my gut feeling.

 Days later my dad was at the front porch with my brother talking and enjoying the late afternoon.
-I joined their conversation and slowly my dad said this to me: "Your brother quit his job.
-His boss was physically and verbally abusing of your brother, he hit him the other day prior to your date with him, ya' know?.
-That's how he deals with his employees.
+I joined their conversation and slowly my dad said this to me: “Your brother quit his job.
+His boss was physically and verbally abusing your brother.
+He hit him the other day prior to your date with him, ya’ know?.
+That’s how he deals with his employees.
 That guy is a drug-dealer and has no good intentions.
-He is not good."
+He is not good for you.”

 I didn't see that boy again after that.